igornast/stock-importer/README.md

 # Product Importer Project

-## Overview
+## Project Overview
+This project implements a modular system for importing and validating product data from CSV files.
+The architecture follows the principles of Hexagonal Architecture (Ports and Adapters), ensuring clear separation of concerns, flexibility, and testability.

-This project provides a command-line utility for importing product data from a CSV file.
+The project provides a command-line utility for importing product data from a CSV file.
 The tool includes features such as data validation, batch processing, and detailed error reporting.
 It is designed to handle large CSV files efficiently, ensuring seamless integration into the database.